|Events during April

 Before and after inferior conjuction, when Venus is

 the closest it comes to the earth, are the times at which the planet is most brilliant and can be seen setting or rising

 4 hours after or before the sun.
 The dates of the next two inferior conjunctions are October 28th 2010 and October 26th 2018.

-by 1.30h by the end of April.
-The Moon is close above on the 3rd.
+by the end of the month with the Moon nearby on the 14th.

 At opposition on the 28th August 2003, Mars was only 56 million kilometres from the earth.
 It showed a